 Wind-driven sawmills thrived because of the increasing demand for whaling ships.
 Entrepreneurs had ships built to lease to whaling companies, investors and commanders.
 Most of these businessmen, whalers, and sailors came from Amsterdam, Zaandam, Jisp and de Rijp, all located in North Holland.

-Dutch Supremacy in Whaling:
+Dutch supremacy in whaling

-When the whale population declined in the bays around Spitsbergen because of overfishing and whales learning to avoid whaling ships, the Dutch designed and built ships more suitable for whaling in the open seas.
-The shipping trade routes were also protected by the Dutch navy, the largest naval fleet in the world.
 The newly formed Dutch Republic created five admiralties.
 The main goals of the Dutch navy were to protect shipping lanes all over the world and to repel an enemy naval invasion of Dutch territory.
 Numerous battles for dominance of the high seas ensued.
 The Dutch were very successful in defeating most of its enemies in the 1600s, including Spain, France, and England.

 Dutch supremacy in whaling over other European competitors like France, Germany, and Britain diminished in the second half of the 18th century.
 With increasing costs and decreasing success in commercial whaling, the Dutch subsidy system was abandoned.
 Insurance also became too risky and expensive.
 In 1863 the Dutch stopped whaling.

-Hunting of Whales at an end:
+Hunting of whales at an end

 At the end of World War II, during the famine and when the Dutch were rebuilding their war-torn country, there was a lack of oil, grease, and fat for margarine and nutrition.
 Between 1946 and 1964 whaling occurred around the South Pole, since the northern seas were depleted of whales.
 By 1960s, the southern whaling seas were also being exhausted.
 The Netherlands sold the last whaling mother ship, Willem Barendsz II, to Japan in 1964.
 In 2001 the ship was demolished in China.
 The hunting of whales was definitely at an end and by that time, environmental activists all over the world had started protesting against the whale hunt.

 The Dutch left the IWC for a while due to disputes over quotas.
 It rejoined and in 1982 the IWC called for a moratorium on commercial whaling which, although voted against by Norway, Iceland and Japan, went into effect in 1987.
 (The International Court of Justice banned Japanese whaling in March 2014.)

 At the 2014 annual IWC meeting in Slovenia, the Netherlands called to end the hunting of whales and dolphins entirely as soon as possible.
 The Dutch government opposes the practice of whaling, and the Netherlands is committed to seeing new and improved binding agreements made within the International Whaling Commission.

-Editor’s Note: This article was originally published on 14 January 2019 but was updated for your reading pleasure 24 January 2020.
+Editor’s Note: This article was originally published on 14 January 2019 but was updated for your reading pleasure 09 April 2020.

-Feature image: Wikimedia Commons.
+Feature image: Abraham Storck/Wikimedia Commons.